marchuang6272/portfolio/README.md

         <img class="rounded-image" src="./images/headshot.png" alt="headshot" style="width: 300px;">
         <div>
             <p>
                 Hello!
 My name is Marcanthony Huang.
 I am a recent graduate from the University of Illinois Urbana-Champaign.
-My professional journey and academic experiences have fueled my passion for computer hardware design and system programming.
-I have had the privilege of collaborating with Google on cutting-edge machine learning assisted computer architecture projects and have engineered large-scale microarchitecture design space exploration frameworks.
-My work spans from modifying HDL compilers for custom RISC-V vector processors to assisting in the development of a Unix-based operating system kernel in C and x86 assembly.
+My interests and skills revolve around computer hardware design and system programming.
+I have had the privilege of collaborating with Google on machine learning assisted computer architecture projects and have engineered large-scale microarchitecture design space exploration frameworks.
+My projects spans from modifying HDL compilers for custom RISC-V vector processors to assisting in the development of a Unix-based operating system kernel in C and x86 assembly.
             </p>
         </div>
     </div>